AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * After you use the Rotate Right option, the screen reader stops narrating the current rotation or flip state (CQ-4282128).

-* Done and Cancel Configure dialog buttons have more than one tab-stops (CQ-4274601).
+* Done and Cancel Configure dialog buttons have many tab-stops (CQ-4274601).

 * Moving of pages with a similar name on the same level is not allowed (NPR-35041).